TABLE OF CONTENTS

 Required for installation:

 ● Access to indoor exposed wiring for the circuit desired to be controlled.
-Edge is not designed to be flush mounted (i.e., set within drywall).
+ReliaHome Flex is not designed to be flush mounted (i.e., set within drywall).

-● The Controller Module may be installed in less than 15 minutes in ideal conditions (e.g., readily accessible Romex cable), while more complex installations may take more than 1 hour (e.g., existing conduit).
+● Installation time varies: The Controller Module may be installed in less than 15 minutes in ideal conditions (e.g., readily accessible Romex cable), while more complex installations may take more than 1 hour (e.g., existing conduit).

-● Setup of the Hub Module and ReliaHome app will take approximately 10 minutes for new systems.
+● Configuration of the Hub Module and ReliaHome app will take approximately 10 minutes for new systems.

 Limitations of Flex: